-The goal of preoperative preparation of the patient's skin is to reduce the risk of postoperative surgical site infection by removing soil and transient microorganisms from the skin, reduce the resident microbial count to subpathogenic levels in a short period of time and with the least amount of tissue irritation, and inhibit rapid, rebound growth of microorganisms.
+Preoperative preparation of the patient's skin can reduce the risk of postoperative surgical site infection by removing soil and transient microorganisms from the skin, reduce the resident microbial count to subpathogenic levels in a short period of time and with the least amount of tissue irritation, and inhibit rapid, rebound growth of microorganisms.

 The purpose of this activity is to provide perioperative nurses with a guideline for achieving skin preparation of the surgical site.

 - Describe the methods of preparing the patient's skin to decrease risk of surgical site infection.